LetsDNS/letsdns/docs/source/config.rst

 - keyfile = */path/to/key.json*

   JSON file containing the TSIG keys required for DNS access.
+The file must contain a {"textual-dns-name": "base64-encoded-secret"} pair.

 - nameserver = *hostname | ip-address*

   Host name or IP address for your nameserver.
 Name resolution is delegated to your OS.

-- tcp_ports = *port [...]*
+- tcp_ports = *port [port [...]]*

   List of TCP service port numbers in the range 1-65535, separated with spaces or commas, for which TLSA records should be generated.
 Default: 25.

 - ttl = *seconds*

   DNS record time-to-live, in seconds.
+Default: 1800.
+Values of more than one hour may cause issues due to prolonged caching, depending on your roll-over strategy for certificates.